 Check out our income tax calculator.

 Payroll taxes are part of the reason your take-home pay is different from your salary.
-If your health insurance premiums and retirement savings are deducted from your paycheck automatically, then those deductions (combined with payroll taxes) can result in paychecks well below what you would otherwise get.
-When you start a new job and fill out a W-4 tax withholding form, your employer starts deducting state and federal payroll taxes from your earnings.
-Someone has to pay for Social Security, right?
+If your health insurance premiums and retirement savings are deducted from your paycheck automatically, then those deductions (combined with payroll taxes) can result in paychecks well below what you would get otherwise.
+When you start a new job and fill out a W-4 tax withholding form, your employer starts deducting state and federal payroll taxes from your earnings to pay for Social Security and Medicare.

-In 2017, payroll taxes only apply to the first $127,200 of income.
+In 2022, Social Security taxes only apply to the first $147,000 of income, and in 2023 they will apply to the first $160,200.
 The income cap on payroll taxes has led some to criticize the payroll tax.
 Those who want to reform the payroll tax call it a regressive tax – one that doesn’t require the rich to pay more.

 In tough economic times like the Great Recession, Congress cuts payroll taxes to give Americans a little extra take-home pay.
-When these cuts expire, as they did recently, it reignites the debate over how payroll taxes work.
-President Obama and others in government have proposed raising the income cap on payroll taxes, but that hasn’t happened yet.
+Recently, President Trump allowed employers to temporarily suspend withholding and paying payroll taxes in an effort to offer COVID-19 relief.
+When cuts like these expire, it reignites the debate over how payroll taxes work.

 Related Article: Tax Prep Checklist